When is full mouth crown restoration recommended?

 - Periodontal surgery: Required when gums are not healthy enough and the underlying bone is lost.
 Deeper cleaning is beneficial for successful treatment.

-How much does a full mouth crown treatment costs?
+How much does a full mouth crown treatment cost?

-The cost cannot be clearly stated, it depends on the number and size of crowns required and the material used.
+The cost of this treatment cannot be estimated, but be prepared to pay well over $10,000.
+The price depends on the number and size of the crowns required and the materials used.
 (Metal is more affordable, ceramic crowns tend to be more expensive.)
 It also depends on your location, the dentist's fees structure and whether the treatment is (partly) covered with insurance / dental plan or not.

 It also depends on the complexity of the treatment.
-Approximate cost of crown per tooth is mentioned below.
 The actual price may vary depending on various conditions.
 It is advised to take a written quotation from your dentist before the treatment.
 Any additional treatment if required gets added to the actual cost.

 Frequently asked questions